jakubrwisniewski/node-html-render/README.md

 	.save('index);
 ```

 Above example will create `index.html` file with parsed content in `./output` directory.
+Template `page` will be resolved to `./templates/page.html` file

 ## Template syntax

-Templates are simple HTML files with some specified syntax recognized by HTML Renderer.
+Templates are simple HTML files with extra syntax recognized by HTML Renderer.

 ### Variables